nitintwt/todo-project/README.md

 # todo-project
-A straightforward To-Do List app made with HTML, CSS, and JavaScript.
-Add and remove tasks effortlessly.
-Your tasks stay saved even if you refresh the page.
+A simple To-Do List application made with HTML, CSS, and JavaScript.
+It features a clean interface with the ability to add and remove tasks.
+You can mark tasks as done using the 'Done' button and remove tasks using the 'Delete' button.
+Your tasks are stored for convenience, persisting even after page refresh.